 Their A/R financing uses a similar application process.
 Rates start from 0.5%.

 Want to get started with FundThrough?

-If you think we’re one of the best invoice factoring companies for you on this list, get started by creating a free FundThrough account, or connecting your QuickBooks, OpenInvoice, or WorkBench account to start funding an invoice.
+If you think we’re one of the best invoice factoring companies for you on this list, get started by seeing if you qualify.
+You can connect your QuickBooks, OpenInvoice, or WorkBench account, or upload your invoices to start funding an invoice today.